jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 # Intro to Redux

-This lecture is designed to introduce the concepts of Redux and apply them to a basic React Counter app.

 ## Learning Objectives

 - Introduce Redux and why it's used to manage state
-- Understand Redux Terminology such as Store, Actions, and Reducers
+- Understand Redux Terminology such as `Store`, `Actions`, and `Reducers`
-- Add Redux to a project to use as a `global store` for state management
+- Add Redux to a project and use it as a `global store` for state management
-- Refactor Components to leverage the global store.
+- Refactor a Counter Component to use Redux

 ## Preparation

+In preparation to learn Redux it's assumed that you have previous working knowledge of the following:
-- Managing state with `useState` or `useReducer` Hooks
+- Managing state with both `useState` or `useReducer`
-- Understand how data is passed between components in React, possibly even have worked with `useContent`
+- Understanding how data is passed between components in React, possibly even have worked with `useContent`
-- Working knowledge of `switch statements` and `Array.reduce()`
+- Working knowledge of `switch` statements

 ## Quick Review

-Let's take a minute to answer a few questions regarding our current knowledge so we can build off that as we learn about `Redux`.
+Before we jump into Redux let's take a minute to answer a few questions regarding our current knowledge of React so we can build off that as we learn about `Redux`.

 :question: What are some of the differences between `useState` and `useReducer`?